draddo11/100-days-of-code/r1-log.md

  ##R177
  FCC CSS variables and intro to react
 ##R178

-Mostly focused on @ydkjs ,reactjs on codeacademy and watched a video on vue.js for begginners fro cousetro guy to keep me on my refreshed
+Mostly focused on @ydkjs ,reactjs on codeacademy and watched a video on vue.js for begginners fro cousetro guy to keep me  refreshed

+## R1D79
+Not feeling Well at all will change this log entry if i am ableto do a ittle worklog